Explore This Fellowship

 • Development of a primary care-based hepatitis C treatment program

-• Development of groups visits and medication assisted treatment for community members with substance use disorders
+• Development of medication assisted treatment for community members with substance use disorders

 • Leadership of educational curricula for staff at the facility as well as for Rosebud’s robust community health worker program